Robert Alexander Innes

 Factors that lead to successful Aboriginal institutions, contemporary kinship roles and responsibities, and Indigenous masculinities

 Innes, Robert Alexander.
 Elder Brother and the Law of the People: Contemporary Kinship and Cowessess First Nation.
-Winnipeg: University of Manitoba Press, forthcoming October 2013.
+Winnipeg: University of Manitoba Press, 2013.

 Anderson, Kim, Robert Alexander Innes, and John Swift.
 "Indigenous Masculinites: Protecting the Medicine."
 Christopher J. Greig and Wayne J. Martino eds.
 In Canadian Men and Masculinities: Historical and Contemporary Perspectives.
 Toronto: Canadian Scholars' Press Inc., 2012.